-Regardless of the method used to identify the floodway, the floodway must not include those lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state [RCW 90.58.030(2)(b)].
+"Floodway" means the area that has been established in effective federal emergency management agency flood insurance rate maps or floodway maps.
+The floodway does not include lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state or a political subdivision of the state.

-.02.230 Forest Land
+18.20.225 18.02.230 Forest Land